CFRichardson/SDGE-Energy-Forecasting/README.md

 # ADS508_Project
 ---------------------------

 This project is a part of the ADS-508 course in the Applied Data Science Program at the University of San Diego.
-This project explores the relationship of San Diego's demand for electricity and gas resources in relationship to variables such as weather patterns, population density, and vehicle registration.
+This project explores the relationship for the county of San Diego's demand for electricity and gas resources in relationship to variables such as weather patterns, population density, and vehicle registration.

 -- Project Status: Active